 Organizations receiving awards funded by the RHY Act shall abide by the purpose, function, and eligibility criteria set forth in law and regulation.
-Eligibility and priorities of HUD's CoCs shall not supersede those of the RHY Act.
+The eligibility requirements and priorities of the Department of Housing and Urban Development's (HUD) Continuum of Care (CoC) shall not supersede that of the RHY Act.
 See the Appendix, Definition of CoC for more information.